ranocha/SummationByPartsOperators.jl/README.md

 and discontinuous Galerkin methods to get provably stable semidiscretizations, paying special attention to boundary conditions.
 Its main aim is to be useful for researchers and students to learn the basic concepts by providing a unified framework of all of these seemingly different discretizations.
+At the same time, the implementation is optimized to achieve good performance without sacrificing flexibility.

 ## Basic Operators